Hagar-Usama/artivis.github.io/_posts/2016/october/2016-10-22-my-website.md

 But first lets set up all the necessary stuff to get started, shall we ?

+If you are a complete beginner you may want to check [github's page tutorial](https://guides.github.com/features/pages/) which is really simple while walking you through setting up your website.

 **Github**

 1. First of all, let's [register on github](https://github.com/join) if you don't have an account yet.